o1-labs/rfcs/0010-zkvm-keccak revised.md

 ### Input-Output format

-The Keccak gadget is triggered from the sys call.
-Inputs need to be written into memory and outputs are read from the sys call.
+Thinking of the MIPS and the Keccak instances as two Turing machines is a useful abstraction.
+In this sense, the interpreter of the syscall reading preimage data from the oracle must trigger the Keccak proving workflow once full preimage data have been processed.
 One should expect inputs and outputs to be found in bytes serialization, with a big-endian encoding.
 One can only read from Canon 4 bytes at a time, what means that the hash function will have to wait until the input is fully loaded onto memory.

+That means, inputs and outputs of the Keccak hash function need to be passed between these two circuits.
+Because these are two independent machines, any kind of communication between them will happen through a shared memory tape.
+More concretely, inputs to the Keccak hash function will be written into the tape from the MIPS side, and read from the trape from the Keccak side; and the output of the hash function will be written into the tape from the Keccak side, and read from the tape from the MIPS side.

+Using RAMLookups, the idea behind this shared memory is to enable a read/write table whose content must sum to zero at the end of the execution.
+That will mean that for each value that was added to the channel, the corresponding process consumed it correctly.

+In order to write a lookup:

+`lookup_aggreg += 1/(x + keccak_channel_table_id + value * joint_combiner^1)`

+and then to read a lookup:

+`lookup_aggreg -= 1/(x + keccak_channel_table_id + value * joint_combiner^1)`

+so that the final lookup aggregation is unchanged iff the Keccak chip processed and proved all of the messages.

 ### Bitwise-sparse representation